acm-uiuc/til/_til/vim/breaking-the-undo-sequence.md

+---
-# Breaking The Undo Sequence
+title: Breaking The Undo Sequence
+category: vim
+---

 Generally, the sequence of undo-able actions is segmented by command.
 When entering Insert mode, everything typed until exiting Insert mode is part of